Mohamedayman45/MOOBA/database.md

 mongodb+srv://<username>:<password>@<cluster-name>.mongodb.net/<database-name>?retryWrites=true&w=majority

-javascript
-Copy code

 ### Example Connection String
 Replace the `<username>`, `<password>`, `<cluster-name>`, and `<database-name>` with your specific database details.

-For example:
-mongodb+srv://admin:password123@cluster0.mongodb.net/mydatabase?retryWrites=true&w=majority

-markdown
-Copy code

-> **Note:** If your database is not hosted on MongoDB Atlas (cloud), use the local connection string format provided by your setup.

 ## Step 3: Connect to Your Database
 1. Open MongoDB Compass.